-Learn how to drop or withdraw from a course, what to do when a course is full, and if you should repeat a course.
+Learn what to do when a course is full or if you experience a course conflict.
+Understand how to drop or withdraw from a course, and if you should repeat a course.

 Dropping a course